Divine Student Consultancy Study Destinations

 OFID Scholarship for International Students in Austria 2019/20 (The OPEC Fund for International Development gives financial aid to students belonging from developing countries to study in Austria.
 The eligibility criteria can be known from OPEC website.

-Summer Undergraduate Fellowships at Vienna Biocenter Summer School in Austria, (Applicants from around the globe can apply for this scholarship program.
-The eligibility criteria to avail this scholarship can be known from website of Vienna Biocenter Summer School in Austria)
+Summer Undergraduate Fellowships at Vienna Biocentre Summer School in Austria, (Applicants from around the globe can apply for this scholarship program.
+The eligibility criteria to avail this scholarship can be known from website of Vienna Biocentre Summer School in Austria)

 Full and Partial Master Scholarships for International Students at MODUL University Vienna in Austria, 2019 (International students from anywhere in the world can apply for MODUL University’s scholarship the eligibility criteria from the University’s website.
 It is a private university of Austria)